-National Sleep Awareness Week, observed March 6 - 13, is an opportunity to stop and think about one's sleep habits, realize how much they impact one's well-being, and take a step toward improving them.
+National Sleep Awareness Week, observed in March and sponsored by the National Sleep Foundation, is an opportunity to stop and think about your sleep habits, realize how much they impact your well-being, and take a step toward improving them.

 To learn more, visit http://www.sleepfoundation.org